Leon H. Washington Jr.

-Leon H. Washington Jr. (c.
-1907 – June 17, 1974) was an American newspaper publisher.
+Leon H. Washington Jr. (April 15, 1907 – June 17, 1974) was an American newspaper publisher.
 He was the founder and first publisher of the Los Angeles Sentinel, an African-American newspaper in Los Angeles, California.

 Early life

 Born in Kansas City, Kansas on April 15, 1907, to Leon and Blanche Washington, Leon H. Washington Jr. was the only son of three children, alongside his sisters Juanita and Barbara Washington.
 Leon became an iconic figure in the African American fight for equality in the twentieth century through his Los Angeles-based newspaper, The Sentinel.
-Washington attended Summer High School from 1921-1925 before attending Washburn University in Topeka, Kansas.
+Washington attended Summer High School from 1921 to 1925 before attending Washburn University in Topeka, Kansas.
 After graduating from Washburn, Washington began his first job as an independent clothes salesman.

-Civil rights attorney and cousin of Washington, Loren Miller urged him to move to Los Angeles where she practiced and resided.
+Civil rights attorney and cousin of Washington, Loren Miller urged him to move to Los Angeles where he practiced and resided.
 In 1930, Leon Washington moved to Los Angeles, California from Kansas City, Kansas.
 Miller connected him with Charlotta Bass, the editor and owner of the California Eagle, the longest-running and most circulated and successful African American newspaper in California at the time.
-Washington’s cousin, Miller, also owned the California Eagle briefly.
+Washington's cousin, Miller, also owned the California Eagle briefly.
 Washington spent three years working for the California Eagle before leaving to begin his own newspaper.

 Personal life

 In 1940, Washington married one of the Sentinel’s photographers, Ruth Brumell.
 After almost a decade of marriage, he began to experience numerous health problems and eventually had a stroke, leaving him incapable of performing his job alone.
 Following his health problems, Washington looked to his wife to help manage his duties in the paper business and promoted her to the assistant publisher and business manager of the Sentinel.
-The duo worked diligently together for the remaining years of Washington’s life until he died on June 17, 1974, at the age of 67.
-The widowed Ruth carried on the legacy of her husband for almost 17 years after her husband’s death, serving as the editor and publisher of the paper.
+The duo worked diligently together for the remaining years of Washington's life until he died on June 17, 1974, at the age of 67.
+The widowed Ruth carried on the legacy of her husband for almost 17 years after her husband's death, serving as the editor and publisher of the paper.

 Today, the city of Los Angeles celebrates the life of Leon H. Washington through the dedication of a Los Angeles Public Library branch in his name as well as a Los Angeles County park.
-The park, located almost ten miles from The Sentinel’s headquarters, is home to The Drew League, a program that is known for attracting the NBA’s best players such as Lebron James, Kobe Bryant, Kevin Durant, Shannon Brown, Amar’e Stoudamire, James Harden, Matt Barnes, and Trevor Ariza who come by the park to spend time with and enrich their communities, a goal to which Leon Washington dedicated his own life.
+The park, located almost ten miles from The Sentinel’s headquarters, is home to The Drew League, a program that is known for attracting the NBA's best players such as Lebron James, Kobe Bryant, Kevin Durant, Shannon Brown, Amar’e Stoudamire, James Harden, Matt Barnes, and Trevor Ariza who come by the park to spend time with and enrich their communities, a goal to which Leon Washington dedicated his own life.
 His dedication is shown through the continuation of The Sentinel today, which now boasts a readership of over 125,000.